openshift/enhancements/enhancements/api-review/custom-tags-aws.md

 5) User-defined tags are not synced from `.spec.platformSpec.aws.resourceTags` to `.status.platformStatus.aws.resourceTags` for the following reasons.
 - User-defined tags in `.spec.platformSpec.aws.resourceTags` can be "removed without delete", "delete", "update".
-  `.spec.platformSpec.aws.resourceTags` to `.status.platformStatus.aws.resourceTags` sync is not required, as there will be no versioning of the user-defined tags required to override the user-defined tags in Infrastructure CRD.
+  `.spec.platformSpec.aws.resourceTags` to `.status.platformStatus.aws.resourceTags` sync is not required, as there will be no versioning of the user-defined tags required to override the user-defined tags in Infrastructure CR.
-  Instead, the user-defined tags (if supported in resource operator spec field, e.g: machine) can override the user-defined tags in Infrastructure CRD.
+  Instead, the user-defined tags (if supported in resource operator spec field, e.g: machine) can override the user-defined tags in Infrastructure CR.
 - As `.spec.platformSpec.aws.resourceTags` has the actual values.
-Sync to `.status.platformStatus.aws.resourceTags` was required in earlier design to identify if the tag on the resource was created using Infrastructure CRD or external tool.
+Sync to `.status.platformStatus.aws.resourceTags` was required in earlier design to identify if the tag on the resource was created using Infrastructure CR or external tool.
 Identifying the creator tool was done to restrict user from editing the same user-tag kv pair using multiple tools.
-  This inherently poses many scenarios of conflict which will result in user-defined tag kv pair being inconsistent across cluster when applied using Infrastructure CRD.
+  This inherently poses many scenarios of conflict which will result in user-defined tag kv pair being inconsistent across cluster when applied using Infrastructure CR.
 Hence, user will be confused which tool to be used to update tag.

 6) User applies user-defined tag using `.spec.platformSpec.aws.resourceTags`.
-Later, user modifies the user-defined on AWS using external tool.
+Later, user modifies the user-defined for AWS resource using external tool.
    In this case, the desired value is not set for AWS resource by the owning operator.
-The desired value is set only when there is an update in `.spec.platformSpec.aws.resourceTags` list.
+The desired value is set when there is a new update in `.spec.platformSpec.aws.resourceTags` list.

 The Infrastructure resource example to use spec for api changes